KazanExpress/vue-simple-suggest/README.md

 - [CSS classes](#css-class-structure) for quick and easy restyling.
 - Many build variants to choose from.
 - Flexible and customizable component design.
+- Optional polyfills for IE importable from the lib.

 All of the props, events and slots are OPTIONAL for this component, so it can be used without any configuration at all.